griptape-ai/griptape-trade-school/docs/courses/compare-movies-workflow/07_workflow_display_graph.md

 }
 ```

-Now this probably isn't what you were expecting - it's not super clear what the node hierarchy is, and those numbers don't make much sense.
+Now this probably isn't what you were expecting - it's not super clear what the node hierarchy is, and those numbers don't give a lot of context.

 Essentially what you're looking at is a list of `task ids` and their `parent task ids`.